Our Team

 Certification & Training

-• Bachelor Degree in Sociology, Carleton University, 2007
+- 2007-Bachelor Degree in Sociology, Carleton University

-• Acceptance and Commitment Therapy (ACT) for Trauma, 2023
+- 2023-Acceptance and Commitment Therapy (ACT) for Trauma (12hrs)

-• Acceptance and Commitment Therapy (ACT) for Grief and Loss, 2022
+- 2022-Acceptance and Commitment Therapy (ACT) for Grief and Loss (12hrs)

 Associations & Awards

-• 2015 – Graduate Excellence Award in Research, Briercrest Seminary
+- 2015-Graduate Excellence Award in Research, Briercrest Seminary

-• 2015 – Graduate Excellence Award in Marriage and Family Counselling, Briercrest Seminary
+- 2015-Graduate Excellence Award in Marriage and Family Counselling, Briercrest Seminary

 Melissa Verheyen, M.A.
+(Virtual Only)

 Registered Psychotherapist (Qualifying)